Gcurtis95/Glitching-the-Gaze/Image Compression/Image Compression.md

 Again, for the prompting, I used some of the captions provided with the images with no negative prompting to try and make it as glitchy as possible.

-It seems the longer the prompt, the unstable the generation becomes.
+It seems the longer the prompt, the more unstable the generation becomes.

 I tried generating with multiple different aspect ratios to bring out the compression artifacts.